Original articles / Version of Record

-Predicting acute kidney injury onset using a random forest algorithm using electronic medical records of COVID-19 patients: the CRACoV-AKI model
+Predicting acute kidney injury onset with a random forest algorithm using electronic medical records of COVID-19 patients: the CRACoV-AKI model

 Katarzyna Krzanowska, Krzysztof Batko, Karolina Niezabitowska, Katarzyna Woźnica, Tomasz Grodzicki, Maciej Małecki, Monika Bociąga-Jasik, Marek Rajzer, Krzysztof Sładek, Barbara Wizner, Przemysław Biecek, Marcin Krzanowski